Denise Jakows & Bob Koepka, Brooks Koepka’s Parents: 5 Fast Facts You Need to Know

 “If you want to win, you have to work harder and figure out a way to win.
 That’s what I’ve always tried to instill in all my kids,” he told reporter Jeremiah Shelor in ‘14.

-5. Brooks Looks to Bring Home to Florida the Open Trophy to Keep His Other One Company
+5. Brooks Will Look to Bring Home to Florida the Open Trophy to Keep His Other One Company

 If Brooks becomes the first repeat U.S. Open winner, as Newsday said, “since Curtis Strange in 1988 and 1989,” he may just be flying back to the Sunshine State with another trophy to accompany his other.
 But he said that it’s not enshrined: “It’s in one of the back rooms.”